 Following these oral care tips can help you not only prevent gum disease and its oral consequences, but may also help you minimize your risk of associated health issues, such as strokes.

 Oral Care After a Stroke

 If you have had a stroke, it's just as important to continue maintaining optimal oral hygiene to prevent any further complications.
-According to studies, if a critically ill patient doesn't implement regular dental care following a stroke, they may develop ventilator-associated pneumonia.
-Additionally, studies also describe the possible association between poor oral hygiene in post-stroke patients and an increased risk of aspiration pneumonia, which can sometimes be fatal.
+According to an article published in the journal Stroke, if a critically ill patient doesn't implement regular dental care following a stroke, they may develop ventilator-associated pneumonia.
+Additionally, a review in the European Stroke Journal describes the possible association between poor oral hygiene in post-stroke patients and an increased risk of aspiration pneumonia, which can sometimes be fatal.

 Keep in mind the old adage: An ounce of prevention is worth a pound of cure.
 In addition, if you have recently had a stroke, it's critically important that you follow a good oral care routine to protect your health.
 You can work with your dental and medical team to develop oral hygiene practices that will help you prevent oral disease and avoid any further health issues.